 Availability of these surgeries (except for genital surgery) will depend upon the surgical expertise and capacity within your DHB and the clinical priority given to your surgery.

 An assessment of your readiness for surgery may be required before you can be referred for consultation with a surgeon.
-Guidance on eligibility for surgery is available in the Standards of Care for the Health of Transsexual, Transgender and Gender Nonconforming People, published by The World Professional Association for Transgender Health.
+Guidance on eligibility for all gender affirming surgery is available in the Standards of Care for the Health of Transsexual, Transgender and Gender Nonconforming People, published by The World Professional Association for Transgender Health.

 With regard to gender affirming genital surgery, the Ministry of Health has funded a limited number of these surgeries since 2005, through its High Cost Treatment Pool.
-Surgeries have been provided in the private sector in New Zealand or overseas.
-There is currently a long waiting list for the surgery.

 Counselling and mental health services